shenzhou05/SRP-Chinese-Translation/Pages/HDRP/VR-in-HDRP.md

 **Recommended:**
 * Enable MSAA

 In order to turn off camera-relative rendering, modify ShaderConfig.cs and ShaderConfig.cs.hlsl to change CameraRelativeRendering and SHADEROPTIONS_CAMERA_RELATIVE_RENDERING from 1 to 0.
+You may also need to regenerate shader includes (Edit > Render Pipeline > Generate Shader Includes) after making this change.

 To support only forward rendering, Forward must be selected in the Lit shader mode drop-down in both Rendering Settings and Default Frame Settings.